 If an offender violates the terms of the protective order, they will be subject to further arrest and prosecution for the additional crimes.

 What If There Was No Arrest – Can They Still Be Kept Apart?

 Yes, under certain circumstances, a court will restrain contact between individuals.

-A restraining order is a formal court order entered by a civil court judge to restrain a person from having contact with certain designated person or persons.
+A restraining order is a formal court order entered by a civil court judge to restrain a person from having contact with a certain designated person or persons.

 Unlike a protective order, which is imposed automatically by the criminal or juvenile court judge in domestic violence cases, the party that wants the civil restraining order needs to submit a written request to a civil judge.

 No arrest is necessary to obtain a civil restraining order.
 Instead, the party that wants the civil restraining order must provide evidence, usually by a written statement, justifying the need for the civil restraining order.
 The party must show the civil court judge that they have been the victim of violence against them and/or that they are in fear of imminent harm and/or that they are being threatened or stalked.